-As Memphis’ diverse live music scene continues to re-open, I have many more musicians coming through my door at the Professional Audiological Services.
-They’re ready to get back out there.
-And I’m ready to get back into the crowd.
+As Memphis’ diverse live music scene continues to re-open, I have many more musicians coming through my door at Professional Audiological Services.
+They’re ready to get back out there, and I’m ready to get back into the crowd.

 As a musician, sound is your life.
 I don’t have to tell you that.
 You rely on your hearing to keep you connected to that sound, whether you’re creating, practicing, playing around, recording, or performing.
 But that same sound that you love can get loud, and you’re around it a lot.

 In-Ear-Monitors make sure that no matter how loud the music gets out there — because we know people like it loud — you can hear the music at a volume that isn’t harmful to your hearing.
 They also allow you to hear stage cues, directions, announcements, metronomes, background tracks, and whatever you need to customize your hearing experience, so you can perform your best.